 Most of the information on the Business Names Register is available free of charge.
 Some information is only available by purchasing an extract.

 The fee charged will depend on the type of extract you purchase.
 It is a good idea to check the free information available before paying for an extract.
-See more information on our search fees page.
+See more information on our Fees search page.

 You can buy a current and historical business name extract using ASIC Connect.